Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Breaking TDD for Phase Calibration: The Two-AP Case

 \subsection{Kalman Filter}

-To make the design of the Kalman filter explicit, we consider the discrete-time Wiener phase noise process\footnote{Our method is conceptually applicable to other phase noise processes where, e.g, the innovations have non-Gaussian statistics.}
+To make the design of the Kalman filter explicit, we consider the discrete-time Wiener phase noise \revise{processes}\footnote{Our method is conceptually applicable to other phase noise processes where, e.g, the innovations have non-Gaussian statistics. \revise{We note that the Wiener phase noise model is reasonable if LOs are not locked to a reference, i.e., ``free running'', and thus phase noise accumulates over time.
+In contrast, if the LOs are locked using a phase-locked loop, the phase noise is stationary, and can be modeled as, e.g., an \gls{iid} Gaussian process.
+In this case, a Kalman filter is not needed for phase tracking; the calibration is done using direct phase estimation following our scheduling scheme.}} \revise{